yhagio/tutorialedge.net/content/golang/authenticating-golang-rest-api-with-jwts.md

 JWTs, or JSON Web Tokens as they are more formally known, are a compact, URL-safe means of representing claims to be transferred between two parties.
 This is essentially a confusing way of saying that JWTs allow you to transmit information from a client to the server in a stateless, but secure way.

+# Introduction

-The standard uses either a secret, using the HMAC algorithm, or a public/private key pair using RSA or ECDSA.
+The JWT standard uses either a secret, using the HMAC algorithm, or a public/private key pair using RSA or ECDSA.

 > **Note:** If you are interested in the formal definition of what JWTs are, then I recommend checking out the RFC: [RFC-7519](https://tools.ietf.org/html/rfc7519)